-A combination of oil politics and religion once made cruises to the Middle East and Africa as scarce as water in the Sahara.
-The socio-political conditions are yet to make leaps and bounds for this region to leave its mark in the international travel scene, but if you are willing to leave your preconceived notions as you leave your ship, you will find Africa and the Middle East a whole new experience, one you will be hard-pressed to find anywhere else.
+A combination of oil, politics and religion once made cruises to the Middle East and Africa as scarce as water in the Sahara.
+The socio-political conditions are yet to make leaps and bounds for this region to leave its mark in the international travel scene.
+However if you are willing to leave your preconceived notions as you leave your ship; you will find Africa and the Middle East a whole new experience.
+One you will be hard-pressed to find anywhere else.

 Red Sea Cruises to the Middle East

 Cruises to the African-Mediterranean region take one of two major routes.
 A Middle East cruise departs from Italy and sails the eastern Mediterranean; calling on the ports of Greece, Turkey, Montenegro, Croatia and Cyprus before transiting the narrow Suez Canal and cruising down the Red Sea to call on the ports of Egypt, Jordan and Israel.
 From here, the cruise leaves the Horn of Africa and rounds the Arabian Peninsula, calling on the port of Muscat before finally arriving at the more Westernized emirates of Dubai and Abu Dhabi in the Persian Gulf.

 An extended Middle East cruise goes as far as Southeast Asia, calling on India, Sri Lanka and Malaysia, before finally arriving at Singapore on a month-long itinerary.